akash-sharma/mystorm/README.md

 (2) FieldGroupKafkaOutputTopology.java

 This is a topology in which I have taken field grouping for a particular type of key (customerId) in kafka packet, and then pushing processed output to another kafka topic.

+(3) EsCassandraConsumerTopology.java

+This topology covers an example of consuming a kafka packet and then saving it to elastic search and cassandra.

 ### Important Notes